The statistical analysis of elections is, on the one hand, the analysis of data available from

 the ballot.
 Although the bodies counting the votes may establish, for instance, how many men and

-women of each of the five age groups formed voted for a certain party,
+women of each of the six age groups formed voted for a certain party,

 it is impossible to reach any conclusion on how any individuals have cast their votes